smattera/smattera.github.io/competitions/index.md

         title="RezRun"
         desc="The run is held in Choctaw, MS and trails through the reservation of the Mississippi Choctaw and the Choctaw Indian fairgrounds.
-The Mississippi Band of Choctaw Indians proudly welcomes all runners and visitors to the 72nd Annual Choctaw Indian Fair." contact="John Ferguson"
+The Mississippi Band of Choctaw Indians proudly welcomes all runners and visitors to the 72nd Annual Choctaw Indian Fair.<br><a href="https://raceroster.com/events/2022/60504/rez-run" target="_blank">Register online</a>" contact="John Ferguson"
         phone="601-650-1765"
         alert="Pre-register by June 24, 2022.
 Pre-registered competitors are guaranteed an official Rez Run t-shirt!"